sandibasagic/dream-day/README.md

   * Verified that Line Up Section is fully responsive on all screen sizes.
   * Verified that each artist has a link to their official page or Facebook profile.
   * Verified that all links open in new tab.

+* Tickets Section
+  * Verified that Tickets Section is fully responsive on all screen sizes.
+  * Verified that button in Tickets Section works and takes user to official ticket partner [Eventim](https://www.eventim.com/ "Eventim")
+  * Verified that button link open in a new tab.

 ## Unfixed Bugs